a-givertzman/fr-service/readme.md

     out queue: MultiQueue.in-queue

 service ProfinetClient Ied01:
-    cycle: 1 ms                         # operating cycle time of the module in queue in-queue:
+    cycle: 1 ms                         # operating cycle time of the module, if 0 or ommited, module read cycle will be disable in queue in-queue:
         max-length: 10000
     out queue: MultiQueue.in-queue